phicks22/CAIN/README.md

 CAIN simulates B-cell selection and an immune response following the introduction of a foreign pathogenic antigen.
 This algorithm is only applicable to antigens with linear epitope binding sites.
 B-cell selection occurs via amino acid substitution likelihoods according to the Point Accepted Mutation (PAM) matrix.
-The PAM250 matrix text file is provided.
-If you wish to use a different version, please place the file in the Resources directory and alter the code chunk in the `Bcell_Selection.py` file.
+The PAM1 and PAM250 matrices text file are provided.
+If you wish to use different versions, please place the files in the Resources directory and alter the code chunk in the `Bcell_Selection.py` file.

 Following B-cell selection, an immune response is performed using game-theory concepts to